 The selection and adoption of textbooks and/or course materials are an academic departmental responsibility.
-Academic departments are encouraged to adopt the most appropriate textbook for presenting course content and accomplishing course objectives.
-However, academic departments are also encouraged to take into consideration the cost and expense of the textbook and other materials for the student taking the course when making adoption decisions.
+Academic departments are encouraged to adopt the most appropriate textbook/course material for presenting course content and accomplishing course objectives.
+However, academic departments are also encouraged to take into consideration the cost and expense of the textbook/courseware and other materials for the student taking the course when making adoption decisions.
 General guidelines for textbook and course materials adoption are as follows:

-1. Textbook and course materials selected for a course must be selected by faculty and approved by the academic department head and the dean of the college.
+- Textbook and course materials selected for a course must be selected by faculty and approved by the academic department head and the dean of the college.
 Decisions must involve input from designated faculty or faculty committees of the faculty members teaching or familiar with the course.

 Departments may select through the normal established process to use “custom published textbooks” for certain courses within the department.
 The department head must submit to the college dean a written justification and explanation that the custom published textbook(s) is the “most economical” and the “best buy” for the student, rather than a regular edition of the textbook(s).

 All contracts for custom published materials or textbooks must designate McNeese State University as the payee and the Office of Administrative Accounting as the return address.
 Generated proceeds, royalties, or other economic benefits from the use of custom published textbooks or other custom published materials must be deposited directly to a restricted academic departmental account and not to any individual faculty member’s account.
 Approval level for expenditures from this restricted departmental account must include two supervisory levels above the department head.
 Funds may be used for faculty, staff, or student development, or for travel, supplies, or equipment.

 Departments may select “custom printed” textbooks or materials through the normal established process for textbook or course material selection.
 The department head must submit to the college dean a written justification and explanation that the custom printed text or materials are the “most economical” and “best buy” for the student or that the custom printed materials are a necessary and important supplement for the course.

 All contracts for custom printed textbooks or materials must follow the same rules and procedures as stated above for custom published books.
 Generated proceeds from the use of custom printed textbooks or other custom printed materials must be deposited to a restricted academic departmental account, and not to any individual faculty member’s account.
 Approval level for expenditures from this restricted departmental account must include two supervisory levels above the department head.
 Funds may be used for faculty, staff, or student development, or for travel, supplies, or equipment.
-A written, signed document indicating the departmental account number for proceeds must be provided to the Bookstore.
+A written, signed document indicating the departmental account number for proceeds must be provided to the University Bookstore.